Shawon5030/History-Of-All-Programming-Language-/Python.md

 CPython's public releases have three types, distinguished by which part of the version number is incremented:

 Backward-incompatible versions, where code is expected to break and must be manually ported.
 The first part of the version number is incremented.
 These releases happen infrequently—version 3.0 was released 8 years after 2.0.
 According to Guido van Rossum, a version 4.0 will probably never exist.[185]
+Major or "feature" releases are largely compatible with the previous version but introduce new features.
+The second part of the version number is incremented.
+Starting with Python 3.9, these releases are expected to occur annually.[186][187]
+Each major version is supported by bug fixes for several years after its release.[188]